Unbiased whole transcriptome screening

 Skip tedious RNA extraction steps and go straight to library prep.

-Up-to 384 samples processed in one single tube!
+Up-to 384 samples are processed in one single tube!

 Our highly optimized sets of barcoded primers uniquely "tag" individual RNA samples during the first step of library preparation so that you can pool and process all samples together in a single tube early in the workflow.

-Improved protocol for higher mapping and gene detection rates
+Improved protocol, leading to higher mapping and gene detection rates

 MERCURIUS™ DRUG-seq leverages a high-yield enzyme for reverse transcription.
 This streamlines the workflow and eliminates potential biases and duplication introduced with pre-amplification and template-switching oligos (TSO) used in the original DRUG-seq protocol while delivering superior performance.